meglecz/mkCOInr/doc/content/tutorial.rst

 .. _keep_genus_tutorial:

-Keep only sequences genus or higher resolution
+Keep only sequences with genus or higher resolution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We have eliminated sequences with lower than genus resolution from COInr.
 However, among the custom sequences we had a sequence with an unknown genus.
-So let's redo the selection for the a minimum taxonomic level.
+So let's redo the selection for a minimum taxonomic level.

 Yes, you are right!
 We could have just avoided to add that sequence to the database in the previous step.
 But if you have many custom sequences, you might just be lazy to check the custom sequences manually,
 and in that case you can use mkCOInr to this for you.

-**Attention**: From now on, we have to use the updated taxonomy file.
+**Attention**: From now on, we have to use the updated taxonomy file (tutorial/chained/3_add_custom/taxonomy_updated.tsv).

 .. code-block:: bash